Have more questions? Visit our Financial Aid TV page and search for your answer!

 Note that it can take between 4-6 weeks to process files, appeals, loan requests, and other financial aid documents.
 If corrections need to be made, the processing time is longer.

 You can receive financial aid at DVC until you reach 150 percent of your declared educational goal.
 For example, if your educational goal is to receive a certificate that requires completion of 24 units, you can receive financial aid until the completion of 36 units (24 units x 150 percent = 36 units).
-Students who have exceeded the maximum time frame may submit an appeal form to be considered for an extension for financial aid eligibility.
+Students who have exceeded the maximum time frame may submit an appeal, available through the Financial Aid tile on InSite, to be considered for an extension for financial aid eligibility.

-An award letter is notification of the type and amount of financial aid that you have been awarded.
+An offer letter is notification of the type and amount of financial aid that you have been awarded.
 Financial aid award amounts are based on full-time (12+ units) enrollment for the semester.
-You will receive your letter via your InSite Portal email account.
+You will be notified when you award offer is available via your InSite email account.

 No. Payments are adjusted accordingly for three-quarter, half-time and less than half-time enrollment.
 Students enrolled less than half-time (six units) are not eligible for the Cal Grant, student loans, SEOG, or Federal Work-Study.
-However, all students are encouraged to complete the FAFSA and the California College Promise Grant (formerly known as BOG Fee Waiver) Application to determine eligibility.
+However, all students are encouraged to complete the FAFSA and the California College Promise Grant Application to determine eligibility.

-No. All Financial Aid checks are mailed to the student's current address in the DVC database.
+No. Financial aid funds disbursed by checks are mailed to the student's current address in the DVC database.
 It is the student's responsibility to ensure that the address on file is correct.
 Please check with Admissions and Records Office to verify or make any changes to your address.